MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/prometheus-metrics-scrape-scale.md

 The upper volume limit per pod is currently about 3-3.5 million samples per minute, depending on the number of bytes per sample.
 This limitation is addressed when sharding is added in future.

 The agent consists of a deployment with one replica and DaemonSet for scraping metrics.
 The DaemonSet scrapes any node-level targets such as cAdvisor, kubelet, and node exporter.
 You can also configure it to scrape any custom targets at the node level with static configs.
-The replicaset scrapes everything else such as kube-state-metrics or custom scrape jobs that utilize service discovery.
+The replica set scrapes everything else such as kube-state-metrics or custom scrape jobs that utilize service discovery.

 ## Comparison between small and large cluster for replica